ruslanguns/fuzzy-tab-switcher/README.md

 # Fuzzy Tab Switcher

-A high-performance tab switcher focused on speed and keyboard navigation.
+A high-performance, **Open Source** tab switcher focused on speed and keyboard navigation.
 Replaces the default browser tab cycling with a fuzzy search interface that searches across all open windows.

 ## Core Logic & Features